-(1) Funding for school district student achievement programs shall be allocated at a maximum rate of \$131.16 per FTE student for the 2009-10 school year and \$99.32 per FTE student for the 2010-11 school year.
-For the purposes of this section, FTE student refers to the annual average full-time equivalent enrollment of the school district in
+- (1) Funding for school district student achievement programs shall be allocated at a maximum rate of \$131.16 per FTE student for the 2009-10 school year and \$99.32 per FTE student for the 2010-11 school year.
+For the purposes of this section, FTE student refers to the annual average full-time equivalent enrollment of the school district in grades kindergarten through twelve for the prior school year, as reported to the office of the superintendent of public instruction by August 31st of the previous school year. - (2) The appropriation is allocated for the following uses as specified in RCW 28A.505.210: - (a) To reduce class size by hiring certificated elementary classroom teachers in grades K-4 and paying nonemployee-related costs associated with those new teachers; - (b) To make selected reductions in class size in grades 5-12, such as small high school writing classes; - (c) To provide extended learning opportunities to improve student academic achievement in grades K-12, including, but not limited to, extended school year, extended school day, before-and-after-school programs, special tutoring programs, weekend school programs, summer school, and all-day kindergarten; - 35 (d) To provide additional professional development for educators 36 including additional paid time for curriculum and lesson redesign and 37 alignment, training to ensure that instruction is aligned with state

-- (2) The appropriation is allocated for the following uses as specified in RCW 28A.505.210: - (a) To reduce class size by hiring certificated elementary classroom teachers in grades K-4 and paying nonemployee-related costs associated with those new teachers; - (b) To make selected reductions in class size in grades 5-12, such as small high school writing classes; - (c) To provide extended learning opportunities to improve student academic achievement in grades K-12, including, but not limited to, extended school year, extended school day, before-and-after-school programs, special tutoring programs, weekend school programs, summer school, and all-day kindergarten; - (d) To provide additional professional development for educators including additional paid time for curriculum and lesson redesign and alignment, training to ensure that instruction is aligned with state standards and student needs, reimbursement for higher education costs related to enhancing teaching skills and knowledge, and mentoring programs to match teachers with skilled, master teachers.
-The funding shall not be used for salary increases or additional compensation for existing teaching duties, but may be used for extended year and extended day teaching contracts; - (e) To provide early assistance for children who need prekindergarten support in order to be successful in school; or - (f) To provide improvements or additions to school building facilities which are directly related to the class size reductions and extended learning opportunities under (a) through (c) of this subsection (2). - (3) The superintendent of public instruction shall distribute the school year allocation according to the monthly apportionment schedule defined in RCW 28A.510.250. - (4) \$200,295,000 of the general fund--federal appropriation for fiscal year 2010 is provided solely for American recovery and reinvestment act of 2009 (ARRA) fiscal stabilization funds to restore state reductions for the student achievement program.
+- standards and student needs, reimbursement for higher education costs related to enhancing teaching skills and knowledge, and mentoring programs to match teachers with skilled, master teachers.
+The funding shall not be used for salary increases or additional compensation for existing teaching duties, but may be used for extended year and extended day teaching contracts; - (e) To provide early assistance for children who need prekindergarten support in order to be successful in school; or

+- (f) To provide improvements or additions to school building facilities which are directly related to the class size reductions and extended learning opportunities under (a) through (c) of this subsection (2). - 13 (3) The superintendent of public instruction shall distribute the 14 school year allocation according to the monthly apportionment schedule 15 defined in RCW 28A.510.250. - (4) \$200,295,000 of the general fund--federal appropriation for fiscal year 2010 is provided solely for American recovery and reinvestment act of 2009 (ARRA) fiscal stabilization funds to restore state reductions for the student achievement program. - NEW SECTION.
-NEW SECTION.
 Sec.
 517. K-12 CARRYFORWARD AND PRIOR SCHOOL YEAR ADJUSTMENTS.
 State general fund and state student achievement fund appropriations provided to the superintendent of public instruction for state entitlement programs in the public schools in this part V of this act may be expended as needed by the superintendent for adjustments to apportionment for prior fiscal periods.
 Recoveries of state general fund moneys from school districts and educational service districts for a prior fiscal period shall be made as reductions in apportionment payments for the current fiscal period and shall be shown as prior year adjustments on apportionment reports for the current period.
-Such recoveries shall not be treated as revenues to the state, but as a reduction in the amount expended against the appropriation for the current fiscal period.
+Such recoveries shall not be treated as revenues to the state, but as a reduction in the amount expended against the appropriation for the current fiscal period. - NEW SECTION.

-NEW SECTION.
 Sec.
 518. FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION.
-Appropriations made in this act to the office of the superintendent of public instruction shall initially be allotted as required by this act.
-Subsequent allotment modifications shall not include transfers of moneys between sections of this act.
+Appropriations made in this act to the office of the superintendent of public instruction shall initially be allotted as

+- 1 required by this act.
+Subsequent allotment modifications shall not - 2 include transfers of moneys between sections of this act.

-HIGHER EDUCATION
+2 HIGHER EDUCATION